What if your soul mate is...your best friend's boyfriend?

 They are for each other.

 Visit the sites that hosted the Something Like Fate blog tour.
 In the book, Lani and Erin make a list of ten concepts related to fate.
-During my blog tour, I discussed each of these concepts and answered three questions from each blogger.
+During my blog tour, I explored each of these concepts and answered three questions from each blogger.